rayiner/portfolio/README.md

 ## AMD64 assembler (amd64_assembler)

-This is an assembler for AMD64 machine code that translates from an s-expression representation to assembled binary code.
+This is an assembler that translates from an s-expression representation of AMD64 assembly to binary code.
 It is written in Common Lisp.
 It features:
-- Novel use of macros to generate encoding functions from declarative instruction specifications
+- Use of macros to generate encoding functions at compile-time from declarative instruction specifications
-- Use of the instruction specifications to generate randomized testing functions for each type of instruction
+- Use of macros to generate randomized testing functions from the same specifications that drive the encoder
-- Support for integer and SSE operations in 64-bit mode
+- A testing framework that checks that the output is bit-for-bit identical with YASM
 - A "jump relaxation" algorithm to minimize the size of compiled jumps
-- Simplistic output to Mach-O object files
+- Simplistic output to linkable Mach-O object files

 ## Gas turbine simulation (gas_turbine)